Avoiding Greenwashing and Driving True Sustainability: Strategies for Credible ESG Communication

 "The days of inaccurate claims like 'environmentally friendly' are over," says Jonny White in an interview with the British Guardian, senior business director at AMV BBDO, an advertising agency that works with companies such as Diageo, Unilever and Bupa.
 "Misleading environmental claims are the focus of advertising regulators, consumer protection organizations and even governments.
 The risks of making mistakes here are enormous.
 Brands are publicly exposed if they are found to be misleading the public," he says.

 Marketing departments and advertising agencies should therefore work closely with their legal departments when advising clients on their climate claims.
 In the UK, for example, the Ad Net Zero program was launched in 2020 with the aim of reducing the advertising industry's carbon footprint to net zero by 2030.
-Meanwhile, many agencies are forming internal teams to focus on campaigns that prioritize sustainability.
+Meanwhile, many agencies are forming internal teams to focus on campaigns that prioritize sustainability, guided by regulatory guardrails for sustainability claims in pitch decks and regulatory response to planetary boundaries.

 Companies that fail to comply with the requirements of the Green Claims Directive risk legal consequences, including fines and the withdrawal of advertising licenses.
 They can also damage their image and consumer confidence.